mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ::

- python transit.py zinb combined.wig samples.metadata prot.table output.file --covars Batch
+ python3 transit.py zinb combined.wig samples.metadata prot.table output.file --covars Batch

 Similarly, an interaction variable may be included in the model.